binhthanhle/amz_listing_bot-Public/README.md

-# amz_listing_bot-Public
+# amz_listing_bot
-Listing Bot to support listing by using LLM models
+Listing Bot to support listing by using OPENAI